Khaleegy (dance)

 Arab girls performing Na'sh.
 A group of girls performing the dance are called Na'shaat.

-Khaleegy (خليجي) is a traditional folkloric dance in eastern Arabia.
+Khaleegy (خليجي) is a traditional pre-Islamic folkloric dance in eastern Arabia.
 It is a cultural dance in the countries of Saudi Arabia, Kuwait, Oman, Bahrain, Qatar and the United Arab Emirates.
-The name of the dance literally means "gulf" in Arabic and it is performed by women at weddings and other social events.
-Over time it gained popularity among belly dancers.
+The name of the dance literally means "gulf" in Arabic and it is performed by young girls at weddings and other social events.

-This dance entails rows of women in close proximity to one another who move in a slow, shuffling fashion while rhythmically swaying their hair.
-The women's hips mainly remain stationary while performing this dance.
+This dance entails rows of young girls in close proximity to one another who move in a slow, shuffling fashion while rhythmically swaying their hair.
+The young girls hips mainly remain stationary while performing this dance.
 Khaliji music, which accommodates the dance, has roots going back more than 1,000 years, to the Islamic period, under the Umayyads.

 Costume

 The costume is an important aspect of this dance.
 It is associated mostly with colorful embroidered garments, but many regional variations of this dance are practised.

 The traditional costume for khaleegy is composed of two pieces or dresses.
 The bottom or shift dress is molded to the figure and is made of a sturdier fabric than the top dress.
 It is usually not adorned or embroidered and when it is, the ornaments are very simple.
 The colors often contrast with the ones of the top dress to create nice color combinations.

 The top dress is a long, wide, rectangular tunic-like dress called a thobe.
 It is traditionally made of sheer fabric to create a translucent effect and let a hint of the shift dress be seen, it is heavily embroidered from the centre and the extreme wide shoulder parts with beads, thread embroidery or anything shiny.
 The neckline is also beautifully ornamented.
 The thobe can be any color, but very bright solid tones are the most used.
 Additional accessories for the costume include necklaces, bracelets, and big shiny earrings.
 It is danced barefoot.